Event: Men's Recurve

 Worth needed a 9 to take the match on his last arrow but shot an 8 to send the match into a shoot-off where Ku shot a 10 and Worth bowed out with a 9.

-The now 29-year-old will contest his third Olympics when he competes at Tokyo 2020.
+Worth will contest his third Olympics when he competes at Tokyo 2020, in 2021.